Improwised/kb.repairrabbit.github.io/content/tickets/How-to-review-all-the-tickets-for-all-the-branches.md

 To view tickets of all branches

-Go to Tickets
+"Tickets"
 ![How to review all the tickets for all the branches?](/images/tickets/ how_can_i_review_all_the_tickets_for_all_the_branches/go_to_tickets.png)

-Click “all branches” from the top right corner.
+“all branches” from the top right corner.
 ![How to review all the tickets for all the branches?](/images/tickets/ how_can_i_review_all_the_tickets_for_all_the_branches/select_all_branches.png)

 You will get summary of all the tickets from all the branches.